Waymore's Outlaws: Phoenix and the Nashville sound

 In 1961, Jennings lived briefly in Coolidge, Arizona working in radio, before moving to Phoenix, where he formed The Waylors, consisting of Jerry Gropp on the guitar and Richie Albright on the drums.

 Jennings and his band performed at a newly opened nightspot called JD's.
 The band earned a small fan base, eventually signing with the independent label Trend Records.
 In 1963, Jennings signed a contract with A&M Records.
 Jennings and The Waylors recorded an album on BAT called Waylon at JD's.
 Singer Bobby Bare, who covered Ian Tyson's "Four Strong Winds" and Jennings' "Just To Satisfy You", recommended Jennings to producer Chet Atkins, who signed Jennings to RCA Victor in 1965.

 Jennings was accustomed to performing and recording with his own band, The Waylors, a practice that was discouraged or forbidden by powerful Nashville producers.
 Over time, however, Jennings felt limited by the Nashville sound's lack of artistic freedom.
 The music style publicized as "Countrypolitan" was characterized by orchestral arrangements, and the absence (or minor use) of traditional country music instruments.
 By 1972 he renegotiated his contract with RCA, that gave him complete creative control over his works.
 For the recording session, Jennings replaced the typical studio musicians of Nashville sessions with his band.

 Later years

-By the 1980s the lineup included the additions of Ralph Mooney from The Strangers, Johnny Gimble, Rance Wasson, Gordon Payne, Jerry Bridges, Barney Robertson and Carter Robertson.
+By 1980, the lineup included the additions of Ralph Mooney from The Strangers, Rance Wasson, Gordon Payne, Jerry Bridges, Barney Robertson and Carter Robertson.

 Mooney retired in 1996 and was initially replaced by Fred Newell, an established Nashville studio player, followed by Robby Turner, who Waylon first worked with as part of the Highwaymen touring band.

 The band backed Jennings until 1999 when he formed a short-time project, The Waymore Blues Band, which was Jennings' "hand-picked dream team."
 Waymore Blues Band backed him until his death.

+After Waylon

 Now known as Waymore's Outlaws, the band continues today, with Tommy Townsend as lead guitar and vocalist.
 In 2014, the Outlaws came full circle by playing with Waylon's son and Richie Albright's namesake Waylon Albright "Shooter" Jennings for the first time on tour.

+The band announced their farewell tour for 2017 after having opened for Shooter Jennings for three years but continues to perform as of 2026.

+In 2019, the band performed several songs at an event celebrating founding member Richie Albright at the Country Music Hall of Fame, as part of their "Nashville Cats" series of events celebrating Nashville country session and touring musicians.

+On February 9, 2021, Albright died at the age of 81.